raffitz/dotfiles/README.md

 ### Further configurations

-The configuration files for the remaining packages and utilities can be sent to its respective places through the deploy script.
+The configuration files for the remaining packages and utilities can be sent to their respective places through the deploy script.

+> cd files

 > ./deploy.sh